cert-manager/google-cas-issuer/README.md

 for cert-manager that issues certificates using [Google Cloud Certificate Authority Service (CAS)](https://cloud.google.com/certificate-authority-service/), using managed private CAs to issue certificates.

 > [!IMPORTANT]
+> The Google CAS Issuer project is currently in maintenance mode.
+We will continue to provide support for bug fixes and security updates, but no new major features are planned.
+We are looking for maintainers/ partners (eg. the Google CAS team) to continue the development of this project and take some of the maintainership responsibilities.
+If you are interested, please reach out to us on the [`cert-manager-dev` Slack via @cert-manager-maintainers](https://groups.google.com/forum/#!forum/cert-manager-dev).

+> [!IMPORTANT]
 > Starting from version v0.9.0, the docker image for the Google CAS Issuer controller is tagged with a v-prefix (v0.9.0 instead of 0.9.0).
 The helm chart for v0.9.0 will also refer to this image tag.
 Make sure to update your image replication rules if necessary.